laravel/docs/authentication.md

 Laravel Breeze is a minimal, simple implementation of all of Laravel's authentication features, including login, registration, password reset, email verification, and password confirmation.
 Laravel Breeze's view layer is made up of simple [Blade templates](/docs/{{version}}/blade) styled with [Tailwind CSS](https://tailwindcss.com).
 Breeze also offers an [Inertia](https://inertiajs.com) based scaffolding option using Vue or React.

-[Laravel Jetstream](https://jetstream.laravel.com) is a more robust application starter kit that includes support for scaffolding your application with [Livewire](https://laravel-livewire.com) or [Inertia.js and Vue](https://inertiajs.com).
+[Laravel Jetstream](https://jetstream.laravel.com) is a more robust application starter kit that includes support for scaffolding your application with [Livewire](https://laravel-livewire.com) or [Inertia and Vue](https://inertiajs.com).
 In addition, Jetstream features optional support for two-factor authentication, teams, profile management, browser session management, API support via [Laravel Sanctum](/docs/{{version}}/sanctum), account deletion, and more.

 <a name="retrieving-the-authenticated-user"></a>
 ### Retrieving The Authenticated User